Difference between a HACCP certification course and a HACCP training course

 Specifically, our FSMS certification management features help you achieve the following benefits:

-All of these benefits can be monitored and customized at the palm of your hands.
+All of these benefits can be monitored and customized in the palm of your hands.
 Our FSMS software is compatible with devices such as mobile phones or tablets.
 Receive prompt notifications about renewal dates before they even expire.

 As a food business owner or a food safety manager, you are tasked to train new and old employees with proper food safety practices.
 This process will take time and will need to be repeated for every new employee.
 Such is the problem when high turnover rates are present in a food company.
 Our FSMS training module presents an efficient digital solution to these problems.